camunda/camunda-docs/optimize/apis-tools/optimize-api/tutorial.md

 To do this, take the following steps:

-1. Examine the function `async function listDashboards([collectionId])` at the top of the `optimize.js` file.
-This is where you will script out your API call.
-2. Within the function, you must first apply an access token for this request:
+1. In the file named `optimize.js`, outline the authentication and authorization configuration in the first few lines.
+This will pull in your `.env` variables to obtain an access token before making any API calls:

 ```
-const accessToken = await getAccessToken("components", optimizeAudience);
+const authorizationConfiguration = {
+  clientId: process.env.OPTIMIZE_CLIENT_ID,
+  clientSecret: process.env.OPTIMIZE_CLIENT_SECRET,
+  audience: process.env.OPTIMIZE_AUDIENCE
+};
 ```

-3. Using your generated client credentials from [prerequisites](#prerequisites), capture your Optimize audience and base URL.
-Ensure these credentials are added to your `.env` file, and retrieve the values from the process environment:
+2. Examine the function `async function listDashboards([collectionId])` below this configuration.
+This is where you will script out your API call.
+3. Within the function, you must first apply an access token for this request, so your function should now look like the following:

 ```
-const optimizeAudience = process.env.OPTIMIZE_AUDIENCE;
+async function listDashboards([collectionId]) {
-const optimizeApiUrl = process.env.OPTIMIZE_BASE_URL;
+  const accessToken = await getAccessToken(authorizationConfiguration);
+}
 ```

+4. Using your generated client credentials from [prerequisites](#prerequisites), capture your Optimize API URL beneath your call for an access token by defining `optimizeApiUrl`:

+`const optimizeApiUrl = process.env.OPTIMIZE_BASE_URL;`

-4. Script the API endpoint to list the dashboard IDs of a particular collection:
+5. On the next line, script the API endpoint to list your existing dashboard IDs for a particular collection:

 ```
 const url = `${optimizeApiUrl}/api/public/dashboard?collectionId=${collectionId}`;
 ```

-5. Configure your GET request to the appropriate endpoint, including an authorization header based on the previously acquired `accessToken`:
+6. Configure your GET request to the appropriate endpoint, including an authorization header based on the previously acquired `accessToken`:

 ```
   const options = {